 See Griffith Family

 Albert W. Miller (1835-1916)

-Albert was born in Palmyra and moved to Hartland around 1860 where he opened the A. W. Miller Drug Store on Main Street.
+Albert was born in Palmyra and first moved to Hartland by 1870 where he later opened the A. W. Miller Drug Store on Main Street around 1877.

-Miller was very active in town affairs and served in several offices including Town Selectman, Liquor Agent, Probate Judge and a Maine State Representative.
+He married Myra Haskell in 1877 and was very active in town affairs.
+He served in several offices including Town Selectman, Liquor Agent, Probate Judge and as State Representative for Hartland.

-Albert moved his business in the mid-1880s for a decade or so across the street into the Hartland Drug Store building but returned to his original location where he worked right up until his death.
+Albert moved his business in the mid-1880s for a decade or so across the street to the Hartland Drug Store building.
+His store there was also a lending library in the 1890s when he stored and rented books before the Hartland Public Library opened in 1903.
+He returned to his original location in 1902 where he worked right up until his death.

-In the late 1890s, he built a large, beautiful park which ran the length of his property line along the Sebasticook River which he named Woodbine Terrace.
+In the late 1890s, he built a large, beautiful park which ran the length of his property line along the Sebasticook River which was named Woodbine Terrace.